Miguel Rojas Player Props: Dodgers vs. Rangers

-On Friday, Miguel Rojas (hitting .152 in his past 10 games) and the Los Angeles Dodgers play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 8:05 PM ET.
+Miguel Rojas -- .161 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Texas Rangers, with Dane Dunning on the hill, on July 22 at 4:05 PM ET.

 Miguel Rojas Game Info & Props vs. the Rangers